H-1B visa Path to U.S. Green Card

 Unfortunately, the primary drawback for H1B visas are there are too few of them.
 For example, for the 65,000 H1B visas and 20,000 US Master’s Cap H1B visas there were 172,000 petitions received in April 2014 for employment beginning October 1, 2014.
 Consequently, in years where there are too many petitions for the limited available H1B visas, USCIS conducts a random lottery.
 Unfortunately, not all petitions are accepted in the lottery and not adjudicated.

 Another disadvantage in recent years is that because of the limited amount of H1B visas, practically speaking, cap subject petitions must be filed during the one or two weeks H1B registration period.
 To register, employers or their immigration attorneys must do their due diligence for the online H1B registration.
 This pre-registration step is important because information such as job duty, prevailing wage, work site, OPT gap cap issues etc….will have to be taken into considerations for the registration.
 Ultimately, employment plans by both the employer and the H1B worker must be timed according to the H1B lottery in March and the beginning employment date in October.

 Hire an experienced Chicago H-1B Attorney

-With over 30 years of collective experience, our immigration attorneys have helped over hundreds of businesses and foreign professionals to successfully obtain their H-1b visas.
-Contact the Cipolla Law Group online or call us at (773) 687-0549 for a consultation.
+With over 30 years of collective experience and excellent approval, our immigration attorneys have helped over hundreds of businesses and foreign professionals to successfully obtain their H-1b visas.
+Contact the Cipolla Law Group Online or call us at (773) 687-0549 for a Consultation.
 We speak Chinese, Spanish, French, Italian and are conveniently located in downtown Chicago and Lincoln Park.